 In addition to adding stories to account for context, machine learning policies can help your model generalize to unseen conversation paths.
 It is important to understand that using machine-learning policies does not mean letting go of control over your assistant.
 If a rule-based policy is able to make a prediction, that prediction will always have a higher policy priority and will predict the next action.

-Here we can see the user has completed a few chitchat tasks first, and then ultimately asks how they can get started with Rasa X. The TEDPolicy correctly predicts that Rasa X should be explained to the user, and then also takes them down the getting started path, without asking all the qualifying questions first.
+Here we can see the user has completed a few chitchat tasks first, and then ultimately asks how they can get started with Rasa X/Enterprise.
+The TEDPolicy correctly predicts that Rasa X/Enterprise should be explained to the user, and then also takes them down the getting started path, without asking all the qualifying questions first.

 Usually, only a certain amount of context is relevant to your assistant.